GTPCNZ

 01 upstream rationing and hospital growth Start here; Current state; Reference scenarios Supply versus hospital-pressure plot

-02 FFS/capitation/blended funding Funding models or Toy explainer Funding comparison toy module
+02 FFS/capitation/blended funding Funding models or Educational explainer Funding comparison educational module

 03 marginal supply Microeconomics lab Marginal supply simulation

-04 formulas do not solve games Game theory lab Toy incentive game or best-response simulation
+04 formulas do not solve games Game theory lab Educational incentive game or best-response simulation

 05 current reform pathway Current state; Reference scenarios F0/current reform comparator selector

-06 uncapping primary care funding Toy explainer; Microeconomics lab Activity/payment/control simulation
+06 uncapping primary care funding Educational explainer; Microeconomics lab Activity/payment/control simulation

 Later game-theory posts and appendices that are referenced by the public surfaces must have a corresponding dashboard module or guided explainer.
 They must not remain only as off-dashboard background.